portermichael/mikeporter.tech-blog/_posts/2017-08-26-why-create-a-blog.md

 ### The Soft-Clock

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Software positions have a  preference for folks who enjoy programming in their off-time.
-We should strive to maintain a good work life balance, but great people in their field are involved in and think about their work off the clock too.
+We should strive to maintain a good work life balance, but great people in any field are involved in and think about their work off the clock too.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can call this idea a soft-clock.
 We aren't in the zone "working", but it's around us.
 The soft-clock is like networking at a MeetUp, thinking about a problem while mowing the lawn or creating a blog.
-We're advancing our careers by investing time in the field, but it's not necessarily for whom we currently work for.
+We're advancing our careers by investing time in the field, but generally not getting paid for it or with the same degree of focus.
+We're rather investing our time into networking, or becoming better in our field.
+Which can lead to better career opportunities in the future!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The soft-clock is not taking a work call while playing with your kids.
 That's real work, and we need a life outside of work.
 That said we need a life outside the soft-clock too!
 Make sure you have time for yourself, your friends and your family.